 In our first few years, Rise Up Industries graduated 8 members.
 Statistically, at least 4 out of 8 would have returned to incarceration without a successful reentry program.
 The cost for taxpayers would have been $561,800 x 4 = $2,247,200.

 Not only did this potentially save taxpayers over $2 million, but more importantly, it gave, hope, support, and a second chance.

 68% of those released from incarceration are arrested within 3 years.

 The average California state prison sentence length is 5.3 years

-The annual cost to incarcerate an individual in California is $81,000
+The annual cost to incarcerate an individual in California state prisons is $106,000